-Top it off: If the level of soil has dropped, add fresh planting mix also known as potting soil.
+Top it off: If the level of soil has dropped, add fresh planting mix also known as potting mix.
 Ideally, the soil comes to within an inch or so of the rim of the planter or raised bed.
 Use a fork or hand tool to blend the new soil into the old soil.

 Blend new soil into the old soil.

-All-Purpose Fertilizer and Booster Mix
+Gardener's Supply Organic All-Purpose Fertilizer and Container Booster Mix

 Recharge it: Measure the square footage of your raised bed or pot to figure out how much of the two "secret ingredients" you need for your bed.